 ✨Variations and add-ins

-Protein - Sear some diced chicken or seitan chicken before cooking your noodles, then add them back to the pan at the last minute of cooking.
 Eggs are also commonly added to this dish.
 After cooking veggies, push them to the side and add whisked eggs (or JustEgg).
 Cook until they are set, using a spatula to break the larger pieces.

-Veggies - Some other vegetables that work well in stir-fry noodles include bell pepper, snap peas, mushrooms, and asparagus.
+Add more veggies - Some other vegetables that work well in stir-fry noodles include bell pepper, snap peas, mushrooms, and asparagus.

 Low sodium - For a lower-sodium version, use a low-sodium soy sauce.
-You can also replace oyster sauce with low-sodium soy sauce.
+You can also replace oyster sauce with more low-sodium soy sauce.

 Make it gluten-free - Substitute wheat noodles with rice noodles.
 As for the seasonings, use a gluten-free soy sauce and oyster sauce, and substitute kecap manis with 2 tablespoons of soy sauce + 2 tablespoons of sugar.